 Our itinerary takes you through some must-do activities in Tokyo, an electric city packed with hidden gems.
 After rigorous exploring in the capital, you head for a relaxing nature retreat in the volcanic hot springs of Hakone.
 Next, you'll visit Osaka, an underrated city with a thriving street food scene and some eccentric neighbourhoods.
 Your last stop is the breathtaking Naoshima Island.
 It is an island dedicated to art where you will see contemporary art exhibitions that will blow your mind.

 This Japan 2 week itinerary focuses on alternative things to do and does not explore the historic and cultural sites the country has to offer.

 Japan 2 Week Itinerary

 The vibrant and electric city of Tokyo has so much to offer in terms of gastronomy, nightlife, art, culture, and fashion.
 You will just scratch the surface in six days!
 With 47 neighbourhoods to choose from, it can be overwhelming researching what to do.
 Tokyo is also a city that requires reservations in advance for restaurants, events, shows and art galleries, so prior research is essential.

-Get a head start and read about 20 Awesome Things You Should Do in Tokyo.
+Get a head start and read about 20 Unique Things You Should Do in Tokyo.

 Where to stay in TokyoDisclosure: Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 Regardless, we only recommend products or services we have used or that we believe will add value to our readers.